 As well as growth, changes in oil prices have an important impact on inflation.
-Energy prices have a substantial weighting in consumer prices indices given the importance for consumer spending and shifts in energy costs will have a direct impact on headline inflation.
+Energy prices have a substantial weighting in consumer price indices, given the importance of consumer spending, and shifts in energy costs will directly impact headline inflation.

-Summary: Declines in oil prices will lower headline inflation with sharp fluctuations in prices complicating monetary policy.
+Summary: Oil price decline will lower headline inflation, with sharp price fluctuations complicating monetary policy.

 The scale of oil price rises and the duration of increases are key factors in determining the outlook for global economies and potential policy responses.
 A relatively short-lived increase in prices tends to have only a limited impact, but substantial and extended gains in energy are much more important.

-Global central banks consider underlying inflation to be more important and will tend to ‘look through’ short-term changes in inflation driven by changes in oil prices.
+Global central banks consider underlying inflation to be more important and will tend to ‘look through’ short-term inflation changes driven by oil price changes.
 It is, however, much more difficult to ignore sharp and sustained increases in prices, especially given the potential impact on inflation expectations.
-In 2018, currency volatility has been at record high also because of major and sudden oil price movements.
+In 2018, currency volatility was at a record high also because of major and sudden oil price movements.

 Sharp variations within Individual economies

 In broad terms, the impact on economies will depend on whether countries are net importers or exporters of crude.
-Countries that are net exporters benefit from higher oil prices while countries which are net importers are damaged by higher oil prices.
-The corollary is that exporters suffer economic damage when oil prices decline and growth tends to be stronger when oil prices increase.
+Countries that are net exporters benefit from higher oil prices, while higher oil prices damage countries which are net importers.
+The corollary is that exporters suffer economic damage when oil prices decline, and growth tends to be stronger when oil prices increase.